Princess Maria Theresia of Thurn and Taxis (1794–1874): Marriage, diplomatic work, and issue

-Esterházy was a popular diplomat and Maria Theresia became admired by his contemporaries, especially during the Congress of Vienna.
+Esterházy was a popular diplomat and Maria Theresia became admired by his contemporaries, especially during the Congress of Vienna of 1814-5.
+She and her mother-in-law, Princess Maria Esterházy, collaborated to host a bal d'enfants or children's ball, which was attended by major aristocratic and diplomatic families.

 During his long tenure as Austrian Ambassador to the United Kingdom (1815-1842), she became a leader of fashionable society.
+In 1839, she was one of the notable dignitaries who participated in the Eglinton Tournament reenactment, along with Georgiana Seymour, Duchess of Somerset.

-She was invited to become one of the patronesses of Almack's, the centre of London social life: the patronesses had the final say as to who was and who was not socially acceptable.
-She was one of the most popular patronesses: due to her youth she was described as "a nice child".
+Princess Esterházy was invited to become one of the patronesses of Almack's, the centre of London social life: the patronesses had the final say as to who was and who was not socially acceptable.
+Due to her youth she was described as "a nice child" though Dorothea Lieven criticised her as an attention seeker.